VidathDissanayake/notes/cryptography/history of cryptography/historic ciphers/Caesar Cipher.md

 ## Breaking Caesar Cipher

-This is essentially a substitution cipher where the key is fixed.
+This is essentially a [Substitution Cipher](Substitution%20Cipher.md) where the key is fixed.
 Therefore, it is easy to find the message if it is known that the encryption is done using Caesar Cipher, as the key isn't secret.